exasol/exasol-java-tutorial/tls-tutorial/doc/use_your_own_certificate.md

 Note that we need `sudo` privileges here, since we need to install the certificates in a central locations that belong to the `root` user.

-Additionally, we give the private key to the MySQL user.
+Additionally, we give the private key to the MySQL user on OS level.
+This user is aptly called `mysql`, belongs to a group of the same name and is created automatically when you install MySQL on Ubuntu.
 We don't want anyone else to be able to read it, so weakening permissions on that file is not an option.

 You can check ownership and permissions like this: